top of page

 Nuart Aberdeen 2017

 Aberdeen’s twin city of Stavanger, Norway, has held the very successful Nuart street art festival since the early 2000s, so it was fitting that their concept was copied across the North Sea in 2017.
 The festival aimed to provide a platform for local, national and international artists to showcase their work through a series of site-specific murals, installations, interventions, and temporary exhibitions.
 Eleven artists brought the city centre to life, including the German art duo Herakut, who arguably created the festival’s most iconic street art piece on the Aberdeen Market building (which, unfortunately has been lost since the demolition of the market), and Polish M-city, who painted a large mural on Harriet Street.
 Alongside the large art pieces, there were also smaller, complimentary art, from the likes of the Belgian artist Jaune and his stencilled garbage men!
-The festival had established Aberdeen as home to some of the best street art in the world.
+The festival had established Aberdeen as home to some of the finest street murals and city murals in the world, and cemented its reputation as a street art city with genuine global credentials.

-Read on to discover Aberdeen's colourful doors, Union Terrace Garden's lost treasures, and enjoy a double take of the Look Again Festival.
+Here's where it gets really interesting — because the Nuart Festival is only part of the story.
+Read on to discover Aberdeen's colourful doors, Union Terrace Garden's lost treasures, and enjoy a double take of the Look A

 Painted Doors